flatironinstitute/indico-slack-bot/README.md

 Indico Slack Bot (ISB) is a [Bolt][bolt] bot that connects [Indico][indico] events to [Slack][slack].
 ISB has two primary features:

 1. Automated messages that promote the day's events in the designated slack channel (#fi-slack).
-2. A slash command `/indico {DATE}` that returns events for the date specified.
+2. A slash command `/indico [DATE]` that returns events for the date specified.

 [bolt]: https://github.com/SlackAPI/bolt-js
 [indico]: https://getindico.io/